 4 – Nearly 2/3 of those found in addiction recovery centers report sexual or physical abuse as children.
 Studies show child abuse to be a major factor in later life drug addiction.

 5 – A stimulant is a drug that provides users with added energy and contentment.
 Common stimulants include cocaine, amphetamines, nicotine and even caffeine, and can be quite addictive.You don’t have to feel alone.
-Find hope with Above it All today.
+Speak with an addiction treatment specialist at Above it All today.

 6 – Many drugs are addictive due to the chemical changes they impose on the brain.
 Brain chemistry affects how people act, feel and experience life in a general manner.
 By changing the equation, these substances can cause permanent harm and even psychosis.